generic-github-user/fbla-competition-coding-programming/README.md

 This tool is coded as a web application and uses the following programming and markup languages to function.

 ### HTML
+Markup language used to provide the structure of a website or web application; the "skeleton" of the program.

 ### CSS
+Markup language that changes the styling of HTML elements; the "paint" applied to make websites look better.

 ### JavaScript
+Scripting language used for dynamic content and interactive functionality.

 ### JSON
+A data serialization language used in Firebase databases.

 ## Pages